ranjithae/8086-Assignments/Data Entry Analysis.md

 ## Task 2:
 **File Name:** PlanktonStudy V.0
+> I would like to have the date, depth and temp column first has they have the repeated values that makes easier to the researcher or the target audience.

 | Date | Depth | Temp | Cuni Density | Cuni Colony Size | Chippo Density | Chippo Colony Size | Cholorphyla | Oxygen Level | Mineral Value | Vitamin B |
 |------|-------|------|--------------|------------------|----------------|--------------------|-------------|--------------|---------------|-----------|